Calderdale Shared Transport Hubs

 Why have the buses from hebden to Todmorden reduced so dramatically ?
 We live in Charlestown and lots of buses stop at the turning circle at mytholm.
 Also why is public transport not a priority.

-Rachael thomson asked 6 days ago
+Rachael thomson asked about 1 month ago

 Thank you for your message and for raising your concerns about bus services between Hebden Bridge and Todmorden and in Charlestown.